mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-we can and should remove the previous draw methods now, since we shouldn't print directly to the command line anymore, and equivalent logic is in DrawBuffer_geometry.cs.
+we can and should remove the previous draw functions now, since we shouldn't print directly to the command line anymore, and equivalent logic is in DrawBuffer_geometry.cs.

-Our code is now using the DrawBuffer as a GraphicsContext, which is a complex computer graphics concept where we can include anything related to graphics.
+Our code is now using the DrawBuffer as a GraphicsContext, which is a computer graphics concept.
+A graphics context is where we can include anything related to graphics state.
 We'll expand this idea soon.

-We can also add back all of the test drawing, since the buffer has created such a significant optimization.
+We can also add back the test drawing that was causing flickering before, since the buffer technique has eliminated the flickering.

-the circle more quickly now. but the shape is not actually correct,
+the circle draws more quickly now. but the shape is not actually correct,

 `scene`
 diagram of console, showing width/height ratio of glyphs